 This post may contain affiliate links.
 Please read our disclosure policy.

 - Freshly brewed strong coffee – I like Starbucks Pike Place, though you can use your favorite blend.
-You’ll want to brew your coffee very strong.
-Also, you want to measure out 7 cups with a measuring cup, do not rely on the lines on the coffee carafe; they are not accurate.
-Making homemade coffee is more accessible for home cooks than espresso shots.
+You’ll want to brew your coffee very strong

-- Canned Pumpkin puree- You want to ensure it is pumpkin puree and not pumpkin pie filling; here is my slow cooker pumpkin recipe.
+- Canned Pumpkin puree- This is unique to my recipe!
+Adds authentic pumpkin flavor.
+Try my slow cooker pumpkin recipe.

-- Sugar– I add just a touch of sugar (brown and white) for you won’t be able to taste the spices if it’s too sweet.
+- Sugar– I add a touch of brown and white sugar—just enough to balance the spices without overpowering them.

 - Whipped cream for serving – canned or homemade whipped cream.

-The easiest way to reheat the pumpkin spice coffee is the microwave.
+Reheating: The easiest way to reheat the pumpkin spice coffee is in the microwave.
 You can also reheat it on the stove in a saucepan.

-You can use decaf coffee in this recipe; alternately, you can make a pumpkin spice hot chocolate recipe instead.
+Decaf: You can use decaf coffee in this recipe; alternatively, you can make a pumpkin hot chocolate recipe instead.

 How to Video